Freeee (Ghost Town, Pt. 2)

 "Freeee (Ghost Town, Pt.
-2)" is a song by American hip hop duo Kids See Ghosts, composed of the rappers Kanye West and Kid Cudi, from their eponymous debut album (2018).
+2)" is a song by American hip hop duo Kids See Ghosts, composed of the rappers Kanye West and Kid Cudi, from their first album Kids See Ghosts (2018).
 The song features a guest appearance from American musician Ty Dolla Sign.
 It is the sequel to West's song "Ghost Town" from his eighth studio album, Ye (2018).
-The former was produced by West and Kid Cudi, with co-production from Mike Dean, Jeff Bhasker, and BoogzDaBeast, while additional production was handled by Andrew Dawson, Andy C, and Russell "Love" Crews.
+The first song "Ghost Town” was sung by West, PARTYNEXTDOOR and Kid Cudi. produced by West and Kid Cudi, with co-production from Mike Dean, Jeff Bhasker, and BoogzDaBeast, while additional production was handled by Andrew Dawson, Andy C, and Russell "Love" Crews.
 Apart from BoogzDaBeast, the lead and co-producers wrote the song alongside Ty Dolla Sign and Corin Littler, who has the stage name of Mr. Chop and received songwriting credit due to his work being sampled.

 A rap rock number with psychedelic elements, "Freeee (Ghost Town, Pt.
 2)" samples "Stark" by Mr. Chop and an excerpt of a speech by Marcus Garvey.
 In the lyrics, Kids See Ghosts demonstrate recovering from mental illness and represent liberation.
 The song received universal acclaim from music critics, who generally expressed highly positive opinions of the composition.
 Some praised the vocals, while other critics appreciated the song's creativity.
 It was submitted for the 61st Annual Grammy Awards, though ultimately failed to receive any nominations at the ceremony.

 "Freeee (Ghost Town, Pt.
 2)" charted at number 62 on the US Billboard Hot 100, while it reached number 58 on the Canadian Hot 100.
 The duo and Ty Dolla Sign performed the song at the Coachella Valley Music and Arts Festival in 2019.
 Ronald Oslin Bobb-Semple issued a lawsuit over the song in March 2019, pressing the accusation of exploiting "The Spirit of Marcus Garvey (Garvey speaks to an all-Black audience)" without permission or payment.
 Kids See Ghosts and their co-defendants responded three months later, arguing fair use and that there was nothing wrong with the duo's actions, later reaching a settlement with Bobb-Semple in January 2020.